 Interested in speaking on a panel, serving on a committee, or helping with recruitment?
 Have you moved or changed jobs?
 Please take a moment to update your contact information and tell us how you’d like to get involved.
 We would love to hear from you!

 To update us with your professional milestone, your day-to-day victories, as well as your ideas.
 Please contact:

 Luskin Job Board

-Recent Luskin graduates have continued access to Luskin Career Services for three months after their last academic term.
-Recent Luskin Alumni may also attend the next career fair after graduation.
-For example, if you graduate in June 2022, you can access Luskin career counseling appointments and workshops through September, and you may attend the Fall Internship and Career Fair.
+Recent Luskin graduate alumni have continued access to Luskin Career Services for three months after their last academic term.
+Recent Luskin graduate Alumni may also attend the next career fair after graduation.
+For example, if you graduate in June 2023, you can access Luskin career counseling appointments and workshops through September, and you may attend the Fall Internship and Career Fair.

 Register for UCLA One to: